 Attention DFW Foodies!
-I am about to stir up some controversary.
+I am about to stir up some controversy.
 I'm going to name some of the top barbecue restaurants in the Metroplex.
 I'm not going to rate these locations in order but I'm going to list some of the best barbecue, BBQ, and Bar-B-Que in DFW.
-It doesn't matter how you spell it -- it matter's that you aren't late for dinner.
+It doesn't matter how you spell it -- it matters that you aren't late for dinner.

 I have to give a shout out to the Grandaddy of all barbeuces.
 It's not in the DFW metroplex, but Prines Barbecue and Catering in Wichita Falls, Texas has some of the best barbecue that I've ever tasted.
 The chopped beef is served with a special/secret sauce and it's amazing.

 This hickory-smoked barbecue is downright legendary in Fort Worth.
 Angelo's started serving brisket on St. Patrick's Day in 1958 along with Budweiser in cold, frosted mugs.
 Casual dining complete with plastic utinsils and great side dishes.
 Does it get any better than this?
 Simply put: legendary.
 If you live in Big D, it's worth the drive over to Cowtown.

 Location: Angelo's, 2533 White Settlement Road, Fort Worth, TX 76107.
 817-332-0357.

 Welcome carnivores.
 This is a meat-lover's restaurant.
 Drop off a turkey and they will smoke it for you anytime.
 It's not just for Thanksgiving.
 Everything on the menu is super smokey and delish.

 I'm not generally a fan of Spare Ribs (I was previously partial to Baby Backs) but Bone Daddy's Spares have the perfect blend of smoke and sauce and maybe a little bit of magic in there.
 Check them out and I don't think you'll be disappointed.